UK Apple Cider Vinegar - Raw, Natural, Unpasteurised, Made From Organically Grown Apples.

 Why is traditional ACV not pasteurised?

 Pasteurisation is a process that uses heat in order to kill undesirable micro organisms and bacteria that can spoil many consumable liquids.
 This process also destroys many nutrients and enzymes present in the product.
-Natural ACV contains anti-bacterial, anti-fungal and anti-viral properties meaning that it is not necessary to pasteurise and doing so would destroy the ‘mother’.
-The ‘mother’ is largely responsible for the main beneficial effects.
-Therefore pasteurised and processed apple cider vinegar (which you will find in most health-food shops and supermarkets) will lose many of its desirable health promoting attributes.
+Natural ACV has many properties meaning that it is not necessary to pasteurise and doing so would destroy the ‘mother’.
+The ‘mother’ is largely responsible for the main effects.
+Therefore pasteurised and processed apple cider vinegar (which you will find in most health-food shops and supermarkets) will lose many of its attributes.

 [back to top]